 All told we spent three nights in Copenhagen.
 One morning we set off by bus to find Louisiana an out of town, modern art facility with a significant collections of culture.
 Bit of a liquorish all sorts really but some notable pieces in a wondrous setting, south of Seeland overlooking the placid sea.
 We saw ancient American carvings, weird pictures from Warhol, lumpen pieces of steroidal sculpture from Henry Moore and a somewhat smug display about green energy and how buildings can be designed for a future without oil – which in truth seemed more a way for major architectural practices to advertise their wares.

 Back in Copenhagen the rain fell – apologetically but without embarrassment.
-We ate in Christiania – a kind of artist retreat modelled that would have been better if it hadn’t been quite so self regarding.
+We ate in Christiania – a kind of artist retreat enclave recently remodelled that would have been better if it hadn’t been quite so self regarding.
 I climbed a curving tower at Our Saviour’s Church – the stairs are on the outside – and admired a mizzly panorama that many more worthy and certainly more devout than I have enjoyed – while in the distance the huge Oresund Bridge told of a modern world beckoning.

 Our final day, before an early train across the said bridge, took us to the Botanic Gardens and then the Copenhagen City Museum.
 I was just getting to grips with the 19th Century transfer of powers from an absolute monarchy to a democracy when I was unceremoniously shown out.
 Apologies but no embarrassment: Denmark in a nutshell.